FerretDetective/oil-git-signs.nvim/README.md

 #### ogs.setup
 ##### Description
 This is the function that sets up this plugin.
 It must be called for it to work.
-If not options are passed the default configuration will be used.
+If no options are passed the default configuration will be used.
 See [Options](#options) for more details.

 ##### Type